pbraun9/dam/README.detectors.md

 # setting up anomaly detectors

-### setup
+## descr

-the hard part was to create the detectors [through the api](contrib/README) -- you can now simply proceed with the wrapper.
+the hard part was to create the detectors [through the api](prep-detectors/README)

 	contrib/detector-list.bash
-	./wrapper-detectors.bash

 ### acceptance

+you can now simply proceed with the wrapper

 	vi detector-results.bash

 	# override to 1H for testing
 	delay_minutes=60

+	./wrapper-detectors.bash

 ### enable

 ```
+crontab -e

+# Anomaly Detection
  */5 * * * * /data/dam/wrapper-detectors.bash >> /var/log/dam-detectors.log 2>&1
 ```